 To flow is to challenge oneself

 According to Csikszentmihalyi, a state of flow is reached when one's skill is equal to the challenge at hand.
-This is facilitated by self-governing activities like bicycling, where one can always cycle at his own maximum ability, or dancing and manipulating skill toys, like poi, staff, hoop or flow-wand.
+This is facilitated by self-governing activities like bicycling, dancing and manipulating skill toys, where one can cycle, dance or juggle at his personal maximum ability.

 The only limits are our own physical abilities, imagination and the laws of nature.
-We can constantly challenge ourselves by exploring new planes, adding circles or changing our grip.
-Instead of practice, training and the execution of a predetermined series of moves, we are exploring, experimenting and playing with the physical universe.
+We can constantly challenge ourselves by exploring new planes, adding circles, creating patterns, or changing our grip.
+Instead of repeatedly executing a predetermined series of moves, we are exploring, experimenting and playing with the physical universe and the nature of reality.

 To flow is to play